Harryoung/Quadrotor_VelocityControl_DDPG/README.md

 ![first result](./fig/1st.gif)

 As described by README.md of RLSchool/quadrotor, "Yellow arrow is the expected velocity vector; orange arrow is the real velocity vector."
-THe result should look like this, the yellow vector and orange vector are as similar as possible.
+So in the good result, the yellow vector and orange vector should be as similar as possible.
 But my quadrotor just tends to fall down slowly and the two vectors are not similar at all!

 # Second Edition